axopstech/axopstech.github.io/about/contact-us.md

 layout: default
 title: Contact Us
 permalink: /about-us/contact
-description: Get in touch via the form below - we'll write back within 1 business day 🎯
+description: Would you like to learn more about our services?
+Reach out via the contact form below and we'll be in touch within 24 hours.
+Who knows.. we might just make something great together! 🤝
 og_image_url: /assets/img/photos/opengraph/axops-technologies-og-image-v1.jpg
 ---